 It takes about 4 hours to drive to Poindimie from Noumea, which is the easiest way to get there.
 If you don’t want to drive, the closest airport is Touho, 30 minutes north of Poindimie.
 If you’ve got time and want to travel on a budget, you can also take a bus from Noumea to Poindimie.

 The scuba diving centre in Poindimie is located at the Hotel Tieti*, a lovely resort with comfortable rooms.
+You can read my review here.
 We don’t usually chill in the afternoon.
 But it was really nice to just lay on the bed watching the ocean as our room was really close to the beach.
 If you don’t want to rent a car, they offer transfers from the airport.
 You can also rent a car just for one day at the resort with Point Rouge, or rent a car in Noumea and leave it in Poindimie.
 We used Point Rouge for our road trip around the main island.

 Hienghene – Koulnoue Village*